Successfully creating a demand for your product or service may be the difference between exploding with business or shutting your doors.

 As an added bonus, marketing automation tools let you spend less time on repetitive tasks and more time on the work that matters.

-Lead generation and SEO are essential in helping your customers find you and see how awesome your company is.
-Tools that strengthen these efforts get more eyes on your brand, adding up to more leads — and eventually, more customers.
+Lead generation and SEO are essential in helping your prospective customers find you and see how awesome your company is.
+Tools that strengthen these efforts get more eyes on your brand, adding up to more leads — and eventually, more ideal customers.

 The median landing page conversion rate across industries is 4.6%.
 Your brand may have a big target audience that loves your content — but are you convincing them to eventually buy something?